|Nutrition Facts (per serving)|

 Remove from the heat, cover, and let steep and cool for at least 1 hour, or until the flavor reaches your desired intensity.

 Bottle and store in the refrigerator for up to one week.

 Make the Lemonade

-Juice five or six lemons; enough for about 1 1/2 cups of juice.
+Juice 5 or 6 lemons; enough for about 1 1/2 cups of juice.
 Strain the juice through a fine-mesh strainer to remove seeds and pulp.

 In a pitcher, combine 1 cup each of the lavender syrup and lemon juice along with 4 cups of cold water.
 Stir well, taste, and add more of any ingredient to your preference.

 Serve over ice and garnish with lavender sprigs and lemon slices.
-The lavender lemonade can be stored with a lid in the refrigerator for about 1 week.
+The lavender lemonade can be stored with a lid in the refrigerator for about one week.

 Can Lavender Essential Oil Be Used to Make Lemonade?